code-with-rahul/music-palyer/README.md

 # music-palyer
-I built a Music Player WebApp using JavaScript.
-The WebApp uses Spotify API to play musics.
+I built a Simple Music Player WebApp using JavaScript.